swcarpentry/sql-novice-survey/02-sort-dup.md

 > ## Finding Distinct Dates {.challenge}
 >
-> Write a query that selects distinct dates from the `Site` table.
+> Write a query that selects distinct dates from the `Visited` table.

 > ## Displaying Full Names {.challenge}
 >